Development Management privacy notice

 applicants, agents, consultees, residents and third parties whose personal information is held by development management for the purpose of the processing of planning applications, planning enquiries and the maintenance of the statutory planning registers.

-Under the General Data Protection Regulation as supplemented by the UK Data Protection Act 2018, by providing your personal information you are giving your consent for us to use and collate your personal data to enable us to perform the contract we have entered into with you to process your planning application, enquiry or representation and comply with our legal obligation to carry out a public task/function and provide a planning service.
+Under the UK General Data Protection Regulation as supplemented by the UK Data Protection Act 2018, by providing your personal information you are giving your consent for us to use and collate your personal data to enable us to perform the contract we have entered into with you to process your planning application, enquiry or representation and comply with our legal obligation to carry out a public task/function and provide a planning service.

 We collect your personal information for the following purposes: